CECSMH/react-native-serial-weight-scale/README.md

 ## Usage

 The `SerialWeightScale` class is the primary interface for interacting with weight scales.
-Below is a complete example demonstrating how to use the library.
+Below is a complete example demonstrating device listing, weight reading, monitoring, and event handling.

 ### Example